mridulk97/mridulk97.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A little about me: I am a second-year PhD student in Computer Science at [Virginia Tech](https://cs.vt.edu) and I am currently working as a Graduate Research Assistant at the Science-Guided Machine Learning Lab under the guidance of my advisor [Dr. Anuj Karpatne](https://people.cs.vt.edu/karpatne/).
+Hi, I'm a third-year PhD student in Computer Science at [Virginia Tech](https://cs.vt.edu), currently working as a Graduate Research Assistant in the [KGML Lab](https://kgml-lab.github.io/) under the guidance of [Dr. Anuj Karpatne](https://people.cs.vt.edu/karpatne/).
-Previously, I had completed my Bachelor’s from Delhi Technological University, India in Electrical Engineering and later worked as a Software Engineer at Fractal Analytics and a Quantitative Trading startup (Theremi.ai) before finally joining VT.
+Before that, I completed my Bachelor’s in Electrical Engineering at  Delhi Technological University, India, and later worked as a Software Engineer at Fractal Analytics and a Quantitative Trading startup (Theremi.ai).

-My current research interests are in Generative AI and Multi-modal learning.
-I am using text, graphs, and science guidance for Computer Vision models.
-I am also interested in AI for Science.
+My research interests center around Generative AI for AI4Science, with a particular focus on integrating multimodal data (such as knowledge graphs, images, and textual information) into Computer Vision models.
+Specifically, I work on Diffusion Models and Vision Language Models to advance their application in scientific domains, aiming to build robust, knowledge-guided generative AI architectures.
-My research interest since undergrad has been in Machine Learning.
-While I explored multiple diverse areas in ML during my undergrad, at the Vision and AI Lab (VAL) at IISc Bangalore, I focused on Computer Vision.

-I'm a part of the [Imageomics Institue](https://imageomics.osu.edu/) funded by NSF and the [Sanghani Center for AI & Data Analytics](https://sanghani.cs.vt.edu/person/mridul-khurana/) at Virginia Tech
+I'm proud to be part of the [Imageomics Institue](https://imageomics.osu.edu/) funded by NSF and the [Sanghani Center for AI & Data Analytics](https://sanghani.cs.vt.edu/person/mridul-khurana/) at Virginia Tech

-Apart from academia, I love playing Basketball and was a part of my undergrad university team.
-I also love going for hikes and play the drums, always open for a jam session!
+Outside academia, I'm passionate about basketball, having played for my undergraduate university's team.
+I also enjoy hiking and playing drums-always up for a jam session!